ofasgard/ungoliant/README.md

 - Update scraping/spidering to request directly instead of using Chrome.
 - Make scraping multithreaded.
 - Test performance on very large subnets.
-- Test compatibility with Windows.
+- Test compatibility with Windows (improve heuristic detection).
 - Expand screenshot functionality to auto-screenshot based on a keyword, i.e. "finance" in the HTML title or body.